 He also became his sire’s first ever Southern Hemisphere stakes’ winner.

-Need I Say More is trained by Jamie Richards and has won both of his starts for the Te Akau Never Say Die Syndicate (Mgr: Karyn Fenton-Ellis MNZM).
+Need I Say More is trained by Jamie Richards and has won three times from three starts with stakes of $87,800 for the Te Akau Never Say Die Syndicate (Mgr: Karyn Fenton-Ellis MNZM).